Lugano: Tourism

 Lugano is one of the most popular tourist destinations in Switzerland.
 The city is home to a number of historic buildings and museums, whilst the surrounding area has many natural sights.

 Both Lake Lugano and the surrounding mountains provide a wide variety of outdoor activities.
 The area surrounding Lugano is home to over 300 km of mountain biking trails, the largest net of trails in Switzerland.

 Heritage sites of national significance

-There are 17 sites in Lugano that are part of the Swiss heritage site of national significance.
+17 sites in Lugano are part of the Swiss heritage site of national significance.
 The city of Lugano, the districts of Barbengo, Brè, Gandria and Biogno, and the sites of Cantine di Gandria and Castagnola are all part of the Inventory of Swiss Heritage Sites.

 The heritage sites of national significance include two libraries, the Biblioteca Cantonale and the Biblioteca Salita dei Frati as well as the Swiss National Recording Archives (Fonoteca nazionale svizzera).
 There were three churches; Cathedral of San Lorenzo, Church of Santa Maria degli Angioli and the Church of San Rocco.